 It was said that the laws and principles of the technique which the disciple is learning to comply with and use emanate from perfected technicians who function in the superconscious realm, and that these technicians compose various sections or groups of the Great White Lodge.
-Now anyone who observes closely the trend of modern evolutionary thought cannot fail to perceive the very conspicuous fact that this advancing thought is expressing itself more and more noticeably and powerfully in cooperative and group form.
-In every direction is to be seen the amalgamation of individuals, the consolidating of forces, the concentration of knowledge through organized channels for swifter and more potent results, all which has ultimately in view a larger and more expressive life for the individual unit - but not for him alone.
-I do not refer to the masses of average human beings, who care for nothing beyond the day and seek the greatest pleasure in it.
-I refer to those in whom the mind is awakened, those who feel deeply the problems and responsibilities of existence and are sensing somewhat of the purpose of it.
-They are to be found within the occult field and outside of it, of all kinds of belief and profession.
+Anyone who closely observes the trend of modern evolutionary thought cannot fail to perceive the very conspicuous fact that this advancing thought is expressing itself more and more noticeably and powerfully in cooperative and group form.
+The amalgamation of individuals and the consolidating of forces is to be seen in every direction.
+The concentration of knowledge through organized channels for swifter and more potent results, ultimately have in view a larger and more expressive life for the individual unit, but not for them alone.
+I do not refer to the masses of average human beings who care for nothing beyond the day and seek the greatest pleasure in it.
+I refer to those in whom the mind is awakened, and those who deeply feel the problems and responsibilities of existence and are sensing the purpose of it.
+They are to be found within the occult field and outside of it, in all kinds of beliefs and professions.

-It is towards these thinking, progressive men and women that the disciple gravitates in his work.
+It is towards these thinking and progressive people that the disciple gravitates in their work.
 They are really seeking each other.
-The disciple knows this, while the others do not; and it is only a matter of time when the attractive force of synchronous vibration will unite them in work and service.
-But this can only transpire, or it will transpire much sooner than otherwise it would, through the synchronous and high-powered vibration of disciples working in cooperation.
-I write from personal experience of this all-important truth; but confirmation of it may be found in many of the writings of the initiates.
+The disciple knows this while the others do not, and it is only a matter of time when the attractive force of synchronous vibration will unite them in work and service.
+This can only transpire, or it will transpire much sooner than it would otherwise, through the synchronous and highpowered vibration of disciples working in cooperation.
+I write from personal experience of this all-important truth, but confirmation of it may be found in many of the writings of the initiates.
 "Let us establish," it is written, "our relations towards Rosicrucians, Masons, and other organizations, where the general good is approached.
 Many Mahatmas have participated in them.
 And when we remember the altruistic principles of the foundation of these organizations, we must not deny them.
 When it concerns sincere motives, then all workers for the general good must unite.
 Especially when the spirit is developed and the consciousness does not sleep."

-This is a direct call and petition to the technicians of the schools of occultism for the amalgamation of forces, the sharing of knowledge and experience, the surmounting of personal inclinations and mental and emotional differences, and the united concentration and projection of esoteric force, and every ability which the unfolding technique has awakened into activity, into appropriate channels of expression that will reach and invite the progressive mind of the age.
-Recondite and ideal as this may appear at the first glance, there is nothing so eminently practical and sure of response as the united force of discipleship.
+This is a direct call and petition to the technicians of the schools of occultism for the amalgamation of forces, the sharing of knowledge and experience, the surmounting of personal inclinations and mental and emotional differences, and the united concentration and projection of esoteric force and every ability which the unfolding technique has awakened into activity into appropriate channels of expression that will reach and invite the progressive mind of the age.
+Recondite and ideal as this may appear at first glance, there is nothing so eminently practical and sure of response as the united force of discipleship.
 Subjective as it is in its technique and unusual methods of application, amalgamated and enlightened esoteric force possesses an irresistible potency and is responsible, under the direction of Masters, for the masterly advancement of the thinking mind to the conception of a new life in this exceptional cycle.